-In the UK, it is our estimate that 80% of market share (i.e., the threshold for annual quantitative and narrative reporting) corresponds to less than 20% of solo life firms, and 50% of market share (i.e., the threshold for quarterly quantitative reporting) corresponds to less than 10% of solo life firms, using Solvency I prudent gross mathematical reserves as at end-2011 as a proxy measure.
+In the Netherlands 80% of market share (i.e., the threshold for annual quantitative and narrative reporting) corresponds to less than 15% of solo life undertakings, and 50% of market share (i.e., the threshold for quarterly quantitative reporting) corresponds to less than 10% of solo life undertakings, using Solvency I prudent gross mathematical reserves as at end-2011 as a proxy measure.

-For non-life companies in the UK, we estimate that 80% of market share corresponds to less than 15% of solo firms, and 50% market share corresponds to less than 5% of solo firms.
-This is based on gross premium as reported under Solvency I at end-2011.
+For non-life companies in the Netherlands 80% of market share corresponds to less than 15% of solo undertakings (although more than 20 legal entities in total), and 50% market share corresponds to less than 5% of solo undertakings.
+This is based on gross premiums as reported under Solvency I at end-2011.

-It should be noted that the PRA is free to require that more entities participate in this preparatory exercise than the minimum threshold outlined above.
-However, it is our understanding that it is not currently the intention of the PRA to do so.
+It should be noted that the DNB is free to require that more entities participate in this preparatory exercise than the minimum threshold outlined above.